Do you have a Revolutionary Patriot in your Family Tree?

 About Arkansas DAR

-The Arkansas State Society Daughters of the American Revolution, organized in 1893 by Mrs. C. R. Breckenridge, has over 2,300 members in 41 chapters located throughout the state.
-Arkansas Daughters are committed to serving their communities through activities that fulfill the National Society’s objectives of promoting patriotism, preserving American history, and securing America’s future through better education.
-Each member can choose an area from the many committees of service by contributing her talents to the organization.
+The Arkansas State Society Daughters of the American Revolution, organized in 1893 by Mrs. C. R. Breckenridge, is part of a nationwide network of women dedicated to service.
+Arkansas Daughters are committed to strengthening their communities through activities that promote patriotism, preserve American history, and secure the future through better education.
+Each member has the opportunity to share her talents by serving on committees and supporting the many projects that reflect the mission of the National Society.

 Interested in Joining DAR?